Become highly competent in serving and reducing your caseload and become a leader in your professional community.

 - School-Age Children Courses

-Collaborating with teachers to make great referrals
+Collaborating with Teachers to make great referrals

 Evaluations are a major chunk of our week in the schools and evaluating students who do not qualify for services exacerbates the situation.
 Yes, Response to Intervention has minimized some unnecessary referrals but teachers continue to struggle with classroom interventions and the referral process.
-The simple and useful tools provided in this presentation can help reduce your workload, decrease unnecessary referrrals, and increase the support for your campus.
+The simple and useful tools provided in this presentation can help reduce your workload, decrease unnecessary referrals, and increase the support for your campus.

-Evaluating Students from Second Language Backgrounds
+Evaluating Students from Diverse Populations

 Do I really have to test in both languages?
 Yes, and we’ll tell you why.
 We’ll also give you tools for interpreting scores when your student is not well represented in the test norms.
 We’ll provide you with great information about language samples, norms, and other informal testing procedures that will make you feel confident about your diagnostic decisions for your bilingual students.
 Our case studies will provide you with hands-on experience.

 Do you have to pick a single language for therapy?
 Therapy programs should mimic your student’s classroom environment so that new skills can be generalized across the academic day.
-If both English and Spanish are used in the classroom, we’ll help you pick goals that are appropriate for both languages so that you can provide the most effecient treatment possible.
+If both English and Spanish are used in the classroom, we’ll help you pick goals that are appropriate for both languages so that you can provide the most efficient treatment possible.

 Success with Speech Sound Disorders